Wisconsin Supper Clubs

 Silver Birch, Tomahawk has been called Tomahawk’s worst-kept secret despite its minimal web presence.
 The Silver Birch enjoys a spectacular view of Halfmoon Lake from the outdoor patio where guests enjoy drinks while waiting for a table.
 Weekend fish frys are always well attended.

 Copper Dock, Hubertus is located on the shores of Friess Lake where the setting sun casts a copper-like glow on the water.
-All you can eat prime rib is offered on Saturdays and, if you still have an appetite, come back on Sunday for brunch.
+All-you-can-eat prime rib is offered on Saturdays and, if you still have an appetite, come back on Sunday for brunch.

 Learn More